JasonYao/JasonYao.github.io/content/posts/2021-03-30T18:18:20Z-tech-stack-retro-2021/index.md

 ## Conclusion
 * With this setup, I'm now primed for being able to write a lot more frequently than before.
-Or fall into the trap of never writing a blog post again until I feel guilty enough 4 years down the line, either one.
+Or fall into the trap of never writing a blog post again until I feel guilty enough 4 years down the line, only time will tell.